 There is an urgent need for supporting women who have symptoms of depression before, during, and after pregnancy.
 The negative effects of poor maternal mental health are many, for both mothers and babies, and yet there are no EU-level policies that specifically address this.
 As highlighted by key figures, this should be formalized in laws and policies.
 Since women constitute more than 51,7 % of the European population, their health – both physical and mental – should matter to Europe and its decision-makers.

-In this video conversation series conducted by Ingrid Froneman, we are delighted to feature two specialists in maternal mental health:
+In this video conversation series launched by Ingrid Froneman, we are delighted to feature different specialists in maternal mental health:

 In this first episode, Professor Ganho Ávila talks about the importance of maternal mental health and the critical need to start a dialogue around it for mothers, their families, and communities at large.
 She start off by explaining how mental health came to be so important to her.